KillaDrex/AVAXM3/README.md

     }
 ```

 A modifier called OnlyOwner is created to ensure that for the mint() function, only the owner of a contract can mint new tokens and extend the total supply.
 So, it is a given that mint() creates new tokens and updates the balance of the owner of the contract.
-While, the transfer() function was simply taken from the parent contract ERC20, to provide the ability to transfer tokens between users.
+While, the transfer() function was simply calls the function taken from the parent contract ERC20, to provide the ability to transfer tokens between users.
 Finally, the burn() function burns tokens from a user, and reduces the total supply.

 ## Authors